Roland McGhee: Career

 McGhee was a regular feature on the international professional track circuit in the late 1990s.
-He was a finalist at the IAAF Grand Prix Final in 1995, 1997 and 1999.
-His career best came in lower-level competition: at the Grande Premio Brasil Caixa de Atletismo he jumped to lift himself into the all-time top twenty athletes for the long jump.
+He was a finalist at the IAAF Grand Prix Final in 1995, 1997, and 1999.
+His career best came in lower-level competition: at the Grande Premio Brasil Caixa de Atletismo, he jumped to move into the all-time top twenty athletes for the long jump.
 This remains the meeting record.